baggepinnen/LowLevelParticleFilters.jl/docs/src/index.md

 ```
 where ``x`` is the state vector, ``u`` an input, ``p`` some form of parameters, ``t`` is the time and ``w,e`` are disturbances (noise).
 Throughout the documentation, we often call the function ``f`` `dynamics` and the function ``g`` `measurement`.

-The dynamics above describe a *discrete-time* system, i.e., the function ``f`` is takes the current state and produces the *next state*.
+The dynamics above describe a *discrete-time* system, i.e., the function ``f`` takes the current state and produces the *next state*.
 This is in contrast to a *continuous-time* system, where ``f`` takes the current state but produces the *time derivative* of the state.
 A continuous-time system can be *discretized*, described in detail in [Discretization](@ref).

 The parameters ``p`` can be anything, or left out.
 You may write the dynamics functions such that they depend on ``p`` and include parameters when you create a filter object.
 You may also override the parameters stored in the filter object when you call any function on the filter object.
 This behavior is modeled after the SciML ecosystem.

 Depending on the nature of ``f`` and ``g``, the best method of estimating the state may vary.
 If ``f,g`` are linear and the disturbances are additive and Gaussian, the [`KalmanFilter`](@ref) is an optimal state estimator.
 If any of the above assumptions fail to hold, we may need to resort to more advanced estimators.
-This package provides several filter types, outlined below
+This package provides several filter types, outlined below.

 ## Estimator types
 We provide a number of filter types
 - [`KalmanFilter`](@ref).
 A standard Kalman filter.
 Is restricted to linear dynamics (possibly time varying) and Gaussian noise.
 - [`ExtendedKalmanFilter`](@ref): For nonlinear systems, the EKF runs a regular Kalman filter on linearized dynamics.
 Uses ForwardDiff.jl for linearization.
 The noise model must be Gaussian.
-- [`UnscentedKalmanFilter`](@ref): The Unscented kalman filter often performs slightly better than the Extended Kalman filter but may be slightly more computationally expensive.
+- [`UnscentedKalmanFilter`](@ref): The Unscented Kalman filter often performs slightly better than the Extended Kalman filter but may be slightly more computationally expensive.
 The UKF handles nonlinear dynamics and measurement model, but still requires an additive Gaussian noise model and assumes all posterior distributions are Gaussian, i.e., can not handle multi-modal posteriors.
 - [`ParticleFilter`](@ref): The particle filter is a nonlinear estimator.
 This filter is simple to use and assumes that both dynamics noise and measurement noise are additive.
 Particle filters handle multi-modal posteriors.
 - [`AuxiliaryParticleFilter`](@ref): This filter is identical to [`ParticleFilter`](@ref), but uses a slightly different proposal mechanism for new particles.
 - [`AdvancedParticleFilter`](@ref): This filter gives you more flexibility, at the expense of having to define a few more functions.
 This filter does not require the noise to be additive and is thus the most flexible filter type.